Piedmont, Missouri

 Piedmont is a city in northwestern Wayne County in Southeast Missouri, United States.
 Its population was 1,897 at the 2020 census.
 Part of the Ozark Foothills Region, it is at the convergence of State Highways 34 and 49.
 Piedmont, transliterated as "foot of the mountain," is named for its position at the foot of Clark Mountain, a 1424-foot summit approximately two miles north of the town.

 History

 Piedmont was platted in 1871 when the Iron Mountain Railroad was extended south to that point.
-The community derives its name from the French pied and mont, meaning "foot" and "mountain" respectively.
+The community derives its name from the French pied and mont, meaning "foot" and "mountain" respectively, which together means "foot of the mountain".
 A post office made by chayt called Piedmont has been in operation since 1872.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.15 sqmi, of which 2.14 sqmi is land and 0.01 sqmi is water.

 Piedmont includes the neighborhood of Beckville.

+Piedmont includes the neighborhood of NewVill.

 Nearby Clearwater Lake, a flood-control lake that was constructed in the 1940s and managed by the U.S. Army Corps of Engineers, brings substantial seasonal tourism to Piedmont for boating, fishing, and camping.